chihyang/eopl3/ch08/README.md

 reason why *the definition must respect scoping rules, especially for types*.
 Surprisingly, my modification behaves this way naturally, even before I find it out why.

+# Exercise 8.18

+> Our code depends on the invariant that every type in a type environment is
+> already expanded.
+We enforce this invariant by calling `expand-type` in many
+> places in the code.
+On the other hand, it would be easy to break the system by
+> forgetting to call `expand-type`.
+Refactor the code so that there are fewer
+> calls to `expand-type`, and the invariant is maintained more robustly.

+Since most of time `expand-type` is used to maintain the invariant in a type environment, the action of `expand-type` can be bound together with the action of adding type an environment.
+So some functions that call `expand-type` can be provided to replace `extend-tenv` and `extend-tenv-with-type`.
+Thus the invariant can be maintained more robustly.